mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The sender of a Commit message is responsible for sending a single Welcome message to all the new members added via Add proposals.
-The Welcome message provides the new members with the current state of the group, after the application of the Commit message.
+The Welcome message provides the new members with the current state of the group after the application of the Commit message.
 The new members will not be able to decrypt or verify the Commit message, but will have the secrets they need to participate in the epoch initiated by the Commit message.